 Is Intensive Outpatient Treatment free?

 Intensive outpatient treatment programs are rarely free of charge.
-However, you can apply for low cost or very low cost programs through your state’s federally funded substance abuse referral program.
+However, you can apply for low cost or very low treatment cost programs through your state’s federally funded substance abuse referral program.
 But the process can be tedious and require lots of follow up.
 Especially if someone does not pick up the phone.

-Sliding scale Intensive Outpatient Treatment
+Finding Intensive Outpatient Treatment Program Near Me